-There are a few things to see close to the Dadal sum center (sometimes called Bayan Ovoo).
-Khajuu Bulag is a small spring in the middle of the forest near the Bayan River, from which Genghis Khan is said to have drunk.
-A bit east of this spring is Deluun Boldog, which locals consider the birthplace of Temujin (childhood name of Genghis Khan).
-The hill is topped with a stone monument dedicated in 1990 to honour the 750th anniversary of writing “The Secret History of the Mongols, a 13th century chronicle of the empire.
+Near the Dadal sum center, there are a few sights to see (sometimes called Bayan Ovoo).
+Genghis Khan is claimed to have drunk from Khajuu Bulag, a little spring in the heart of the forest near the Bayan River.
+Deluun Boldog, a little east of this spring, is considered the birthplace of Temujin (childhood name of Genghis Khan).
+The hill is crowned with a stone monument constructed in 1990 to commemorate the 750th anniversary of the publication of “The Secret History of the Mongols,” a 13th-century chronicle of the empire.

-The scenery and hiking around the valleys and forests are just breath taking.
+The scenery and trekking in the valleys and woodlands are spectacular.

 The Onon-Balj National Park, which stretches north from Dadal village toward Russia, has excellent camping, fishing, and wildlife viewing opportunities.
 Dadal previously held one of the country’s 33 main Lamaist temples dedicated to Genghis Khan.
 In 1936-37, the temple was completely demolished.
 The monks returned in June 1990 and performed the rites related to Mount Bayan-Ovoo, located west of the museum, and a second peak, believed to be Burhan Khaldun.